LA County Stipend Program

 LA County Student Stipends

-The Department of Health Services selected Phillips Graduate Institute of Campbellsville University to administer the student stipends issued by the Los Angeles County’s Department of Mental Health (LAC DMH).
-The LAC DMH Stipend Program is a workforce initiative of the state’s Workforce Education and Training (WET) Plan and funded through the Mental Health Services Act for five fiscal years, 2022-23 thru 2026-27.
+The Los Angeles County Department of Mental Health (LAC DMH) Stipend Program is a workforce initiative funded through the Mental Health Services Act for five fiscal years, 2022-23 thru 2026-27.
+Campbellsville University – Los Angeles Regional Center is the fiscal entity and administer of the LAC DMH Stipend Program.

 The purpose of the LAC DMH Stipend Program is to recruit and grow the public mental health workforce with qualified clinical professionals completing the following degrees: